 Higashi Nagasaki Park

 This park is a stone’s throw away from my in-law’s house which is certainly convenient.
-Whenever we drive to the center of Nagasaki or in the neighbourhood, we always pass by this park with sakura trees bursting with flowers.
+Whenever we drive to the center of Nagasaki or in the neighborhood, we always pass by this park with sakura trees bursting with flowers.
 Although some of them are yet to burst forth its flowers, the area is already calling humans.

 Yesterday, after going to the grocer’s, my husband and I went on an afternoon couple date.
-Aside from the park being a 5 minute walk from the house, its also vast with a panoramic view of the sea.
+Aside from the park being a 5-minute walk from the house, its also vast with a panoramic view of the sea.
 What more could you ask for?

 Scenes at the park

-The ususal setting could be observed.
+The usual setting could be observed.
 We saw some elders leisurely seated on the benches while taking relish in the fresh air and the beauty in front of them, the sakura.
 Some kids were also present strolling together with their parents.
 The park depicted a happy story full of energy all throughout the day.

 Merely looking at the sakura in Higashi Nagasaki park kissed me with a promise of assurance and positivity.
 Never will I get fed up of them.